 Under exceptional circumstances and with the approval of the Academic Standing Committee (ASC), sophomores, juniors, and first-semester seniors may enroll concurrently at Mills and another institution not under a cross-registration agreement.
 A maximum of 3 semester course credits equivalent may be taken per semester.
 Concurrent enrollment must be approved by the ASC before the student registers at the other institution if the credit earned elsewhere is to be applied toward the Mills degree.
 Approval is not granted retroactively.

-Students must promptly arrange to have an official transcript sent from the other institution directly to the M Center.
+Students must promptly arrange to have an official transcript sent from the other institution directly to the Office of the Registrar.
 Transcripts for concurrent enrollment will be accepted only until the end of the semester following the term in which the course was taken.
 The same transfer equivalencies apply to these credits as to any transfer credit, and these credits are included in the transfer limits stated above.
 Concurrent enrollment will not be included as a part of the student's enrollment status for the purpose of financial aid.
 Concurrent enrollment is not permitted during a student's final semester of enrollment.

 Transfer Credit for Domestic Exchange/Visit, International Study